 Developer

-URL Encoding Explained — Why %20 Means Space and How It Works
+URL Encoding Explained: Why %20 Means Space and How Percent Encoding Works

-URLs can only contain certain characters.
+URLs can only contain a limited set of characters.
 Everything else gets percent-encoded.
-Here is why this exists, what the rules are, and how to encode and decode URLs instantly.
+Learn why this exists, what the encoding rules are, and how to encode and decode URLs instantly.

 🔗